nodejs/node/doc/api/deprecations.md

 Type: Documentation-only

 An undocumented feature of Node.js streams was to support thenables in implementation methods.
-This feature was causing stream instability when using async functions as stream methods.
-This is now deprecated, instead use callbacks.
+This is now deprecated, use callbacks instead and avoid use of async function for streams implementation methods.

 This feature caused users to encounter unexpected problems where the user implements the function in callback style but uses e.g. an async method which